allenporter/synthetic-home/README.md

 # synthetic-home

-Library for generating synthethic homes, devices, and entities.
+Library for generating synthetic homes, devices, and entities.
 This project is primarily used by the [home-assistant-synthetic-home](https://github.com/allenporter/home-assistant-synthetic-home) custom component that can make a home out of an inventory and the [home-assistant-datasets](https://github.com/allenporter/home-assistant-datasets) which creates instances of synthetic homes and devices.